Naiemjoy1/Naiemjoy1/README.md

 ![Banner](https://i.ibb.co/ns93bk1/Naiem-Hasan.jpg)
 # 👋 Hello

 Welcome to my portfolio!
 I'm **Naiem Hasan**, a passionate frontend web developer specializing in **React.js**.
 This repository showcases my projects, skills, and professional experiences.
+I am a dedicated front-end web developer who strongly focuses on creating responsive and user-friendly web applications using React.js.
+With a Bachelor's degree in Computer Science from American International University - Bangladesh (AIUB), I bring a solid foundation in programming and a keen eye for UI/UX design.
+I am enthusiastic about learning new technologies and solving complex challenges in web development.

 ---